E. C. Spykman

 Spykman also wrote a history of the Westover School in 1959.
 In this, she wrote of the Westover School architecture, "the building was intentionally kept free from luxury as unsuited to school life and out of harmony with the atmosphere of the village, and the quiet refinement which goes with straightforward simplicity."

 Early life

-Elizabeth Choate Spykman was born on July 17, 1896 in Southborough, Massachusetts, the fourth of six children.
-Her father, Charles Francis Choate, Jr. was a prominent lawyer for leading Boston financial, communications, and railroad companies, as well as a regent for the Smithsonian Institute, with American roots stretching back to 1643.
+Elizabeth Choate Spykman was born on July 17, 1896, in Southborough, Massachusetts, the fourth of six children.
+Her father, Charles Francis Choate, Jr. was a prominent lawyer for leading Boston financial, communications, and railroad companies, as well as a regent for the Smithsonian Institution, with American roots stretching back to 1643.
 Amongst Spykman's prominent paternal ancestors are Rufus Choate, Helen Choate Bell, and uncles Joseph Hodges Choate and William Gardner Choate.
 Her grandfather, Charles Francis Choate, Sr. was the lawyer and later director of a railroad company, as well as leader of various Boston financial institutions.

 Spykman's mother, Louise Burnett, was the 11th of 12 siblings, born in Southborough, Massachusetts, to Joseph Burnett (educator) and Josephine Cutter.